FatCharlie/DiscoBox/README.md

 Take our 16d Hilbert space we just created and partition it into "registers" where dimension=2 (a traditional qubit) which we connect via **tensor products** , which is the magic that gives us free gates (free on the same photon).
 ![no](images/single_photon_qudit_split.svg)

-Cross photon gates are the expensive kind, since that link is fixed the moment SPDC creates the pair, you can't rearrange it afterward.
+Cross photon gates can't be rearranged after SPDC.
 That's why the graph work happens upfront: you're arranging your circuit so anything that needs to interact lands on registers within the same photon, where it's free, instead of needing a cross-photon gate at all.

 ![yes](images/two_photon_gate_structure.svg)

 But this gives you 4 usable qubits per photon.
 If you want to build a full GHZ state from registers 1,2&3 via a H and two CNOT's you can totally do that.